shustins/AVL-Tree-C/README.md

 	log2(n) + 1 where n is the logical size of the tree.
-The important AVL tree invariant is that each node will never have a height difference of more than 1 between each child (height is defined by longest path to leaves), meaning that the maximum depth can only ever be at most 1 greater than all other leaves.
+The important AVL tree invariant is that each node will never have a height difference of more than 1 between each child (height is defined by longest path to leaves), meaning that the maximum depth can only ever be at most 1 greater than another leaf in the branch.

 **********
 2.0 Usage: